Joaquin Berrios

 José Joaquín Berrios Corvalán (born November 6, 1967, in Santiago, Chile), is a Chilean–American musician; composer, singer, guitar player, piano player, drummer and record producer.
-His career expand more than three decades starting with the local underground rock scene in Chile during the second half of the nineteen eighties up to this day with his work as a solo artist.
+His career has spanned more than three decades starting with the local underground rock scene in Chile during the second half of the 1980s up to the present with his work as a solo artist.

 Career

-He grew up in Santiago, Chile and flew the country in 1992 to study composition at Berklee College of Music in Boston.
-He graduated in 1995 Cum Laude with a bachelor's degree in film scoring, and received his Diploma from that year's honorary degree recipients James Taylor and Natalie Cole.
-In Boston, he formed the alternative Spanish Rock band, Sofia, with Mexican-American guitarist Joshua Sonntag, bassist Rafols Morales and drummer Raul Ramirez, both from Puerto Rico.
+He grew up in Santiago, Chile, and left the country in 1992 to study composition at Berklee College of Music in Boston.
+He graduated in 1995 cum laude with a bachelor's degree in film scoring, and received his diploma from that year's honorary degree recipients James Taylor and Natalie Cole.
+In Boston, he formed the alternative Spanish rock band Sofia, with Mexican-American guitarist Joshua Sonntag, bassist Rafols Morales and drummer Raul Ramirez, both from Puerto Rico.
 They were signed by New York-based record label Big Sur Music and recorded their debut album, Sofia.
 Produced by Chilean record producer Alvaro Riveros, the album was tracked at Ochoa Studios in Puerto Rico, mixed at The Hit Factory in New York and mastered by Howie Weinberg also in New York.
 Though this album was never released or distributed, Big Sur Records produced a video for "Tres Palabras", a medley with sections from Osvaldo Farrés original "Tres Palabras" and "Amar y Vivir" for Consuelo Velazquez.
 The video got medium to heavy rotation in MTV Latino and in The Box.

-The band moved to Miami, Florida in 1997 where they played and toured extensively in Florida, Cancun and Guadalajara Mexico for three years before dissolving in 2000.
+The band moved to Miami, Florida in 1997 where they played and toured extensively in Florida, Cancun and Guadalajara, Mexico, for three years before dissolving in 2000.

 After the band split, Berrios moved back to Chile where he wrote, performed and produced his first solo career album SOLO.
-SOLO, is a conceptual work with some progressive rock tints, and influences from Pink Floyd.
+The album is a conceptual work with some progressive rock characteristics and influences from Pink Floyd.
 The album was distributed in Chile by Big Sur Records, now based there, where it was favorably received by the alternative and progressive music community.

-The same year, Berrios composed, thru a series of improvisations, Ancestros Piano Music Vol. 1.
-The album made of 13 tracks was dedicated to all of his grandparents: Haydee Rigazzi, Adolfo Berrios, Hernan Corvalan and Isabel Montenegro.
+The same year, Berrios composed, through a series of improvisations, Ancestros Piano Music Vol. 1.
+The album made of 13 tracks was dedicated to all of his grandparents.

 He came back to Miami, Florida, in 2001, where he formed the band La Flotabanda, a rock ensamble with friends from the local band Tereso; Juan Manuel Rozas on lead guitar and Alejo Rozas on drums, and with Gaston Zukowski from the band The Gardy's on bass.
 He produced and recorded with former bandmate Rafols Morales, their eponymous album La Flotabanda at Yellow Wings Studios in Miami.